d8660091/minesweeper/README.md

 ### minesweeper.xudeng.io

-A multiplayer online minesweeper game built with Django Channel and Vue
+A multiplayer online minesweeper game built with Django Channel and Vue.
+It can be accessed from 159.203.53.11 if DNS does not work yet.

 ## Introduction